waleed46shah/interview_JSTS_ReactNext/Readme.md

      7. **Handle Dependencies Properly:** Be mindful of dependencies when using `useEffect`, `useMemo`, or `useCallback`, and only include the necessary dependencies to avoid unnecessary re-renders or infinite loops.

    - By following these best practices, developers can effectively use hooks in React to build more maintainable, reusable, and performant functional components.

+Deep rendering and shallow rendering are terms often used in the context of testing React components, particularly when using testing libraries like Enzyme or React Testing Library.

+1. **Shallow Rendering:**
+   - Shallow rendering involves rendering only the component itself, without rendering its child components.
+This means that child components are not instantiated or rendered during the shallow rendering process.
+   - Shallow rendering is useful for isolating the component under test and focusing on its behavior without worrying about the implementation details of its child components.
+   - Shallow rendering is typically faster than deep rendering because it avoids rendering the entire component tree.

+2. **Deep Rendering:**
+   - Deep rendering involves rendering both the component under test and all of its child components recursively.
+This means that the entire component tree is rendered during the deep rendering process.
+   - Deep rendering provides a more comprehensive view of how the component behaves in the context of its entire subtree of child components.
+   - Deep rendering is useful for integration testing or when you need to test interactions between components within a larger hierarchy.

+As for your second question, whether updating props triggers a re-render, the answer is: it depends.

+In React, when a component's props or state change, React will trigger a re-render of that component and its children to reflect the updated data.
+However, whether updating props directly triggers a re-render depends on how the component is implemented and how it handles its props.

+1. **Class Components:** In class components, updating props directly does not automatically trigger a re-render.
+You need to explicitly handle prop changes within the `componentWillReceiveProps`, `shouldComponentUpdate`, or `componentDidUpdate` lifecycle methods to trigger a re-render based on prop changes.

+2. **Functional Components with Hooks:** In functional components with hooks, updating props can trigger a re-render if the component uses the `useState` or `useEffect` hooks with the props as dependencies.
+When props change, React will re-run the component function, re-evaluating the state and effect dependencies, which can lead to a re-render.

+In summary, whether updating props triggers a re-render depends on how the component is implemented and how it handles prop changes.
+In general, React components are re-rendered when their props or state change, but the specifics may vary depending on the component's implementation and the use of lifecycle methods or hooks.